 The legendary ski resort on the border to Norway is the yearly host of Scandinavian Big Mountain Championships, which also serves as the grand finale of the European freeride season.
 The event takes place in May and is usually frequented by international stars.

-It’s safe to say that this is a great location for off-piste skiing.
+It’s safe to say that this is an excellent location for off-piste skiing.
 And unlike any other resort in Sweden, Riksgränsen, in the Kiruna mountain world, is open until the end of May, and it’s even possible to go skiing on Midsummer Eve under the midnight sun accompanied with appropriate traditional celebration.
 This resort also has a history of raising great mogul-skiers like Jesper Rönnbäck and Olympic finalist in Sochi, Per Spett.

 Along the train tracks that also lead to Riksgränsen is another legendary ski resort with a lot of history and heritage.
 Björkliden offers skiing above the tree limit with amazing views over Lapporten, mountains forming the gate to Lapland.
 If you are after well-groomed runs and not having to wait in line for the ski-lift, this is a perfect place for you.
 The family-oriented atmosphere also offers all other types of winter-fun for both little and big kids.